kubernetes-retired/minibroker/README.md

 ## Installation Options
 * Only Service Catalog Enabled services are included with Minibroker by default, to include all available charts specify `--set serviceCatalogEnabledOnly=false`.
-* The stable Helm chart repository is the default source for services, to changes the source Helm repository, specify
+* The stable Helm chart repository is the default source for services, to change the source Helm repository, specify
   `--set helmRepoUrl=https://example.com/custom-chart-repo/`.